blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Test TruffleRuby in CI.
 Pull request #2797 by Benoit Daloze.
 * Rework plugins system and speed up rubygems.
-Pull request #3108 by David Rodríguez.
+Pull request #3108 by David Rodriguez.
 * Specify explicit separator not to be affected by $;.
 Pull request #3424 by Nobuyoshi Nakada.
 * Enable `Layout/ExtraSpacing` cop.
-Pull request #3449 by David Rodríguez.
+Pull request #3449 by David Rodriguez.
 * Rollback gem deprecate.
 Pull request #3530 by Luis Sagastume.
 * Normalize heredoc delimiters.
-Pull request #3533 by David Rodríguez.
+Pull request #3533 by David Rodriguez.
 * Log messages to stdout in `rake package`.
-Pull request #3632 by David Rodríguez.
+Pull request #3632 by David Rodriguez.
 * Remove explicit `psych` activation.
-Pull request #3636 by David Rodríguez.
+Pull request #3636 by David Rodriguez.
 * Delay `fileutils` loading to fix some warnings.
-Pull request #3637 by David Rodríguez.
+Pull request #3637 by David Rodriguez.
 * Make sure rubygems/package can be directly required reliably.
 Pull request #3670 by Luis Sagastume.
 * Make sure `tmp` folder exists before calling `Dir.tmpdir`.
 Pull request
-  #3711 by David Rodríguez.
+  #3711 by David Rodriguez.
 * Add Gem.disable_system_update_message to disable gem update --system if needed.
-Pull request #3720 by Josef Šimánek.
+Pull request #3720 by Josef imanek.
 * Tweaks to play nice with ruby-core setup.
-Pull request #3733 by David Rodríguez.
+Pull request #3733 by David Rodriguez.
 * Remove explicit require for auto-loaded constant.
 Pull request #3751 by Karol Bucek.
 * Test files should not be included in spec.files.
-Pull request #3758 by Marc-André Lafortune.
+Pull request #3758 by Marc-Andre Lafortune.
 * Remove TODO comment about warning on setting instead of pushing.
 Pull request #2823 by Luis Sagastume.
 * Add deprecate command method.
 Pull request #2935 by Luis Sagastume.